-Most children are calm, comfortable and confident in a pediatric dental office.
-The office is designed for young people, and pediatric dentists have additional training in caring for infants, children and adolescents.
-Staff members choose to work in a pediatric dental office because they like children and want to cater to their special needs. ‘lbese dements combine to make your child fed relaxed and special.
+Most children are calm, comfortable and confident in our pediatric dental office.
+The office is designed for young people, and pediatric dentists and staff have additional training in caring for infants, children and adolescents.
+Staff members choose to work in a pediatric dental office because they like children and want to cater to their special needs.
+These elements combine to make your child feel relaxed and special.

 What is nitrous oxide/oxygen?